google/rpmpack/README.md

 ## Overview

-rpmpack is a tool and golang library to create rpm package files, when all you need is to deploy plain files.
+tar2rpm is a tool that takes a tar and outputs an rpm. rpmpack is a golang library to create rpms.
+Both are written in pure go, without using rpmbuild or spec files.

 ## Features